I Tested 8 Walls.io Alternatives: Cheaper Social Wall Tools (From $0) (2026)

 Where to keep in mind

 CollectSocials is newer to market than Walls.io, which has been operating for over a decade.
 If you need live event features like photo booths, live polls, or QR-code audience contributions, CollectSocials does not offer those — it is focused on the website embedding use case.
-For businesses whose primary need is a social feed on their website, CollectSocials delivers a better experience at a dramatically lower cost.
+For businesses whose primary need is a social feed on their website, CollectSocials offers competitive functionality at a dramatically lower cost.
 For live event social walls specifically, Walls.io remains the stronger choice.

 Pricing